IndyHumane

 It is an animal rescue and adoption operation, whose physical plant is situated at 7929 Michigan Road in the city of Indianapolis.
-The mission of the Humane Society of Indianapolis is to Provide shelter and comfort to animals in need on the path to loving lifetime homes.
+The mission of the Humane Society of Indianapolis is to "Provide shelter and comfort to animals in need on the path to loving lifetime homes."

 Services

-Principal services offered are animal rescue, veterinary care of sick and injured animals who are in their care, adoption services, spay and neuter services for animals subject to intake, microchipping and animal training.
+Principal services offered are animal rescue, veterinary care of sick and injured animals who are in their care, adoption services, spay and neuter services for animals subject to intake, microchipping, and animal training.
 A full-time staff is employed.
 In house veterinary care is available for intake animals who are injured or infirm.
-Foster care is available for intake animals who need rehabilitation.
-To supplement the full-time staff of 37, IndyHumane has several hundred part-time volunteers.
+Foster care is available for intake animals who need rehabilitation.To supplement the full-time staff of 37, IndyHumane has several hundred part-time volunteers.

 IndyHumane has an on site adoption center and conducts classes in animal behavior.

 History and governance

 IndyHumane is governed by a 22-member board of directors and has existed for 104 years.

+In 1988 Marsha Spring was appointed executive director.

 In March 2008, the Humane Society of Indianapolis partnered with Indianapolis Animal Care and Control to improve intake procedures and coordinate services.

 In September 2008, John Aleshire began his tenure as executive director, replacing outgoing executive director Martha Boden, who left the position in June 2008.

 In May 2017, John Aleshire retired from his CEO position after years of success.
 Steven Stolen was selected to step into the role of CEO after a nationwide search.
+Stolen was fired from the position a year later.

+The organization had an interim CEO from 2018 to 2022, David Horth.
+In 2022, Donna Casamento was appointed CEO.
+Casamento's term included reports of low morale, staff resignations, and calls for the CEO to be replaced.

 From late 2017 into 2018, the organization transitioned from "Humane Society of Indianapolis" to the shortened, colloquial name "IndyHumane."
 This rebrand included a new logo.